lichray/randint/paper/randint.md

 > race (17.6.5.9).
 > *\[Note: It is implementation-defined whether the instantiations in
 > different threads share
-> the same random engine to increase randomness, but the call expressions
+> the same random engine, but the call expressions
 > from different threads shall not be able to observe the same pseudo random
-> number sequences in a deterministic way.  --end note\]*
+> number sequence in a deterministic way.  --end note\]*

     template<class IntType>
       IntType randint(IntType a, IntType b);